-Each patient received a single injection of triamcinolone acetonide (40 mg) combined with lidocaine (1 mL, 1%) along the tendon, just distal or proximal to styloid, at the site of maximum tenderness.
+Each patient received a single injection of triamcinolone acetonide (40 mg) combined with lidocaine (1 mL, 1%) along the tendon, just distal or proximal to radial styloid, at the site of maximum tenderness.
 The injections were performed under sterile conditions, ensuring care to avoid tendon injury.
+Mention how you ascertained that injection was instilled in the tendon sheath and not the tendon.
+Why was USG guidance not used?

 Fig 1, 2 & 3 indicate the landmarks and techniques for corticosteroid injection for De Quervain's Tenosynovitis